 And images from those trips often show Hall (Juniper Ridge’s founder) crawling along the ground collecting plant material and inhaling it so deeply that you could swear he’s huffing it.
 Don’t believe me?
 I respectfully sumit this as Exhibit A:

 The tales are rich and vivid.
 Infused with personality.
 And the images capture the nuance and vibe of the experience.
 Note the gritty nature of that photograph.
 Behold the beanie.
 Pay attention to the dirty nails and the wild earth behind him.
 Every drop of this is intentional.
+The photograph will soon go through Topaz studio so that it can accentuate the tiny details.

 5. Juniper Ridge has raised the bar to present a quality, consistent brand aesthetic.